 My recommendation would be to go early and do the bed hire rather than lunch.
 Lunch was just a few high tables so much less loungey.
 Oh and don’t order the quinoa salad – life is too short and it was too small!
 There was a restaurant set back from the club but it was more formal we wanted to just chill.
 However the water was magical (more pebbles) and service was fantastic.
 The staff were all lovely – easily expected them to be pretentious but not at all.
 Can imagine this place pops off at night.

-Culture in Split
+What to do in Split

 Steeped in culture – originally founded as a Greek colony and then later by a Roman Emperor.
 Legend has it that its name originates after the yellow flower ‘brnistra’.
 It is also home to the oldest catholic cathedral in the world: The Saint Domnius.
 This city’s cathedral, that stands tall above the Croatian rusty rooftops as a jewel in Split crown..
 For those who love a church this is a must to visit.